KarsvdBerg/ImagingProject/Assignment/Assignment2.md

 ## Exercise 2

 1.	loss: 0.3237 - acc: 0.9104 - val_loss: 0.3462 - val_acc: 0.9023
 2.	loss: 0.1105 - acc: 0.9674 - val_loss: 0.1362 - val_acc: 0.9610
 3.	loss: 0.2696 - acc: 0.9248 - val_loss: 0.3037 - val_acc: 0.9135

+The second model had the lowest loss and the highest accuracy and with that had the best overall performance.
+The first one had the worst performance with the lowest accuracy and the highest loss.
+When comparing the second and third model the overall perfocmance of the second model is better.
+Also, the effect of linear activation is that there is a big difference between the training and validation loss, which can suggest that the model had overfit on the training batch.

 ## Exercise 3